-IN WITNESS WHEREOF, the Company has caused the Plan to be executed in its name and on its behalf amended and restated effective as of July 14, 2010, by a duly authorized officer.
+IN WITNESS WHEREOF, the Corestated effective as of July 14, 2010, by a du mpany has caused the Plan to be executed in its name and on its behalf amended and ally authorized officer.

 Dell Inc.

-By:\\\
+By:

-Its:\\\
+Its:

 Exhibit A